subatomicglue/audio_toolchain/README.md

 ## Catalog of Albums
 You'll supply:
- - Multiple single albums (see above)
+ - Multiple single albums in WAV format (see above for naming structure)
- - a `catalog.sh` file, with an array of commands to generate your albums
+ - a [catalog.sh](batch_convert/examples/catalog.sh) file, with an `actions` block containing the list of albums to convert
 ```
 $ git clone audio_toolchain
 $ cd audio_toolchain
 $ ./depends.sh     # verify you have all the dependencies needed to run these scripts
 $ cd batch_convert/examples

-$ cat catalog.sh # copy this file to your music catalog, edit the actions for your albums
+$ cat catalog.sh   # you'll copy this file to your music catalog, edit the actions for your albums
 #!/bin/bash

 SRCDIR="`pwd`"